vircadia/vircadia-native-core/tools/qt-builder/README.md

 # General
 This document describes the process to build Qt 5.12.3.
 Note that there are two patches.
-The first (to qfloat16.h) is needed to compiel QT 5.12.3 on Visual Studio 2017 due to a bug in Visual Studio (*bitset* will not compile.
+The first (to qfloat16.h) is needed to compile QT 5.12.3 on Visual Studio 2017 due to a bug in Visual Studio (*bitset* will not compile.
 Note that there is a change in CMakeLists.txt to support this.
 The second patch is to OpenSL ES audio.
 ## Requirements
 ### Windows